Skip to main content

 Originally, scheduled to launch in November 2020, MSC Virtuosa's delivery and entry were delayed due to the pandemic.
 She officially began sailing in May 2021.

-Onboard, you will find a bowling alley, an interactive water park for children, a humanoid bartender named Rob, a high ropes course, Formula One simulator, and more.
+Onboard, you will find a bowling alley, an interactive water park for children, a humanoid bartender named Rob, a high ropes course, a Formula One simulator, and more.
 There is truly something for everyone on MSC Virtuosa!

 Gross tonnage: 181,541